Non Solicitation: Everything You Need to Know

 These agreements exist to protect important employees and customer relationships.
 If a leaving employee asks her friends to join her new company, that's solicitation and sometimes called poaching.
 The same goes for asking customers to support the new company instead of the old one.

-non solicitation can also apply during a company sale or restructuring.
-The terms of the sale can include a special transitional non solicitation agreement that says the old owner can't take some or any of the staff when he or she leaves.
+Non-solicitation can also apply during a company sale or restructuring.
+The terms of the sale can include a special transitional non-solicitation agreement that says the old owner can't take some or any of the staff upon leaving.

 Contract law is kind of funny.
-You might think you have to follow every clause in a contract if you sign it, but that's not true at all.
+You might think you have to follow every clause in a contract if you sign it, but that's not true.
 If nothing else, a contract killing will never be legal even if it involves an actual contract signed by two people and a notary.
-So even if an employee signs a non solicitation agreement, it might be impossible to enforce.
-In California, a state Supreme Court ruling made all non solicitation agreements unenforceable except to protect trade secrets.
+So even if an employee signs a non-solicitation agreement, it might be impossible to enforce.
+In California, a state Supreme Court ruling made all non-solicitation agreements unenforceable except to protect trade secrets.

-The biggest legal problem with non solicitation agreements is the unofficial right to work.
-Like the right to privacy, it's not an official part of the Bill of Rights, but the point is that everyone has a right to work in a chosen profession.
+The biggest legal problem with non-solicitation agreements is the unofficial right to work.
+Like the right to privacy, it's not an official part of the Bill of Rights.
+The point is that everyone has a right to work in a chosen profession.
 No qualifications or no jobs available is one thing, but an employer can't force someone to work for them or be unemployed.

-non solicitation agreements aren't as risky, so courts enforce them more often.
-Still, they do need to meet certain conditions (outside California):
+Non-solicitation agreements aren't as risky, so courts enforce them more often.
+Still, they must meet certain conditions (outside California):